Zzh-tju/CIoU/README.md

 <img src="CIoU.png" width="800px"/>

-# CIoU & Cluster-NMS
-Complete-IoU (CIoU) Loss and Cluster-NMS for Object Detection and Instance Segmentation.
+Complete-IoU (CIoU) Loss and Cluster-NMS for improving Object Detection and Instance Segmentation.
 This is the code for our papers:
  - [Distance-IoU Loss: Faster and Better Learning for Bounding Box Regression](https://arxiv.org/abs/1911.08287)
  - [Enhancing Geometric Factors into Model Learning and Inference for Object Detection and Instance Segmentation](https://arxiv.org/abs/1904.02689)